Frequently asked questions:

 Power flushing uses water cycling around the system at high flow rates, but water is frictionless and cannot dislodge hardened sludge of the inside walls of the system.
 POWDER flushing adds an abrasive powder or pellets to the water, while cycling through the system.
 The abrasive acts like sandpaper on the inside walls, scraping off even the most hardened sludge.
+It also cleans "sludge flake" much better than standard power flushing can.
 (Picture of a POWDER flush)

 What is sludge?

 Sludge is a cumulative name for rust and debris found in your central heating system water.
 The rust comes from you radiators ageing in the water just like a nail would rust in water.
 The process can be stopped or dramatically slowed down by adding inhibitor which is a chemical you can buy in any DIY or plumbing shop.
 That is why it's our last step in the power flushing procedure, to protect the system against rusting again after it's been cleaned.
 Always have inhibitor in your system.

 Will power flushing remove the lime scale in my system?